How to analyze multiple-answer questions

 Or, you may already be aware of the "multiple answers" question type.
 It shows a checkbox next to every answer, so one respondent can select multiple answers:

 When you add answer percentages for this kind of question, you double-count respondents who selected two answers, and triple-count those who selected three.
 So, adding percentages is rarely the right thing to do.
-Instead, you can use raw counts to see how many individual answer were selected for each answer option.
+Instead, you can use raw counts to see how many individual answers were selected for each answer option.